High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

 \subsection{Regularization via Square Matricization}

-In this subsection, we propose a novel convex regularizer which improves upon both the SN and MN regularizers in \eqref{eq:SN_norm} and \eqref{eq:matrixnuclear}, respectively, by simultaneously encouraging the low-rankness across all possible square matricizations of the transition tensor $\cm{A}$.
+Motivated by the discussion at the end of Section \ref{subsec:1mode}, we propose a novel convex regularizer which improves upon both SN and MN regularizers in \eqref{eq:SN_norm} and \eqref{eq:matrixnuclear}, by simultaneously encouraging low-rankness across all possible square matricizations of $\cm{A}$.